z357412526/mousestyles/doc/source/report/overview.rst

 relationship between genetics and behavior is still not well understood.
 For ethical reasons, genes cannot be systematically manipulated in humans.
-Therefore, the familiar scientific testing approach must be edited -- enter mice.
+Therefore, the familiar scientific testing approach must be edited---enter mice.
 There are several reasons the mouse has become the mammal of choice in human behavioral studies.
-Chief among them is the fact that "approximately 99% of mouse genes have human counterparts--conversely, mouse versions (orthologs) can be identified for 99% of human genes."
+Chief among them is the fact that "approximately 99% of mouse genes have human counterparts---conversely, mouse versions (orthologs) can be identified for 99% of human genes."
 Additionally, the brain organization and behavioral responses of humans and mice display many similarities.
 For example, both mammals display complex processes like hunger and fear.